-You could think of Firefox as Linux’s internet Explorer or Safari.
+You could think of Firefox as Linux’s Internet Explorer or Safari.
 On Windows and macOS, you have to install Mozilla’s browser yourself.
 On Linux, Firefox comes pre-installed.
 That’s not a bad thing.
-Firefox is one of the best web browsers available.
+Firefox is one of the best web browsers available and, in our opinion, the best browser for Linux .

 You may have other reasons for wanting to install something else.
 If that’s the case, what browser should you install on Linux?
 Many of us have long thought of Firefox itself as an alternative browser.
 But there comes a point where you want an alternative to the alternative.
 Here are some good ones to check out.